Yusuf Lule: Tenure

 Lule assumed office at a time when Uganda's national institutions were dysfunctional and the country was plagued by lawlessness and violence; he presided over a failed state.
 Lule disregarded the Moshi Conference agreements stipulating a weak presidential authority and attempted to assert his ability to operate under stronger powers provided by the constitution operative in Uganda before Amin's coup.
 Within days of assuming office Lule and his advisers began taking major decisions without consulting the NCC.
 He also snubbed the committee members by first missing their formal inauguration and, when the ceremony was rescheduled so he could be present, he gave a speech and departed before swearing them in, much to their displeasure.
 Lule then appointed ministers and deputy ministers to his cabinet without the NCC's approval.
 The members of the cabinet joined the NCC ex officio, and he ultimately appointed 24 ministers and 20 deputies, which then outnumbered the original councilors.
 Despite complaints from the NCC, Lule carried on making appointments and revising the structure of his cabinet.
 He also declared a reorganization of Ugandan's administration, dividing the country into four regions each subject to the authority of a regional commissioner.

 Lule further infuriated the NCC when his cabinet awarded its own members $5,000 worth of foreign exchange as a "rehabilitation allowance" despite the treasury having very little money.
 Lule responded to the councilors' anger by offering them the same allowance, which they rejected.
-He also distrusted the UNLA, which he considered to be made up of loyal Obote and Yoweri Museveni partisans.
+He also mistrusted the UNLA, which he considered to be made up of loyal Obote and Yoweri Museveni partisans.
 Lule's government withheld money to the army for this reason, and it played no role in overseeing the defeat of the remnants of Amin's forces.
 He planned on disbanding the UNLA and replacing it with a new "National Army", which angered the leaders of the former.
 The army was to be proportionately representative of all of Uganda's regions and stipulate education requirements for applicants.